woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/dom-events.md

 This event is the equivalent to the jQuery event `removed_from_cart` triggered by WooCommerce core.
 It indicates that a product has been removed from the cart.

-_Example usage in WC Blocks:_ Cart and Mini Cart blocks (via the `useStoreCart()` hook) listen to this event to know if they need to update their contents.
+_Example usage in WC Blocks:_ Cart and Mini-Cart blocks (via the `useStoreCart()` hook) listen to this event to know if they need to update their contents.

 <!-- FEEDBACK -->